Skywalker756-3/Website-Project/README.md

 - Entice users into visiting.
 - Make it easy for the owners to add/remove puppies to the cafe's site.

+The webpage must also be accessible and well tailored for mobile users as well.

 Accessibility
 - Text is made readable with a 16px font
 - Images and video come with text alternatives for visually impaired

+## UI / UX Decisions

+At the top of the page we show off the puppies in a slideshow format, this is a priority because the puppies are a defining feature of the business model, making it stand out.
+We also indicate the location and hours at the top of the page because the main experiences delivered by the business is only possible through in person interactions.

+## Roles of Each member

+## Challenges

 ## Part 1: Web Page Development (Hands-on Component) - 50%
 ### Objective: